 Export spatial data collected by GoPro Max

-This article explains how to export the original video data collected by the GoPro Max 1st-gen 360-degree camera from the memory card to the local computer hard drive after data collection is completed.
-It also covers organizing and verifying the files to prepare for the subsequent mapping process.
-To ensure the smooth progress of the mapping task, it is essential to understand GoPro's file-naming rules and confirm that no files are missing or mixed up.
+This article explains how to export raw video data collected by the GoPro Max 1st generation panoramic camera from the memory card to a local computer hard drive after data collection is completed.
+It also covers organizing and verifying files to prepare for subsequent mapping processes.
+To ensure smooth mapping tasks later, it is essential to understand GoPro's file naming rules and confirm that files are neither lost nor mixed up.

-It is recommended to use a high-speed card reader for data transfer to achieve better efficiency and stability.
+It is recommended to prioritize using a high-speed card reader for data transfer to achieve better efficiency and stability.

 - Remove the MicroSD (TF) card from the GoPro Max.

-- Insert it into the card reader and connect it to the computer.
+- Insert it into a card reader and connect it to the computer.

 - Open File Explorer and navigate to the memory card drive.